seankross/las-2018-talk/README.md

 ### 2018-06-25

-A talk a presented at the fifth Learning at Scale conference in London, England about a paper of the same name.
+A talk I presented at the fifth Learning at Scale conference in London, England about a paper of the same name.

 - [Link to the paper](http://seankross.com/las-2018/)